+///<quote> The concept of

+<digital public goods> builds

+on the economic understanding

+of public goods that are

+non-excludable and non-rivalrous.

+///</quote>

-///<quote> The concept of digital public goods> builds on the economic understanding of public goods that are non-excludable and non-rivalrous. ///</quote> requirements (Pomerantz and Peek, 2016).
-The Digital Public Goods Alliance (Digital Public Goods Alliance n.d.) has defined nine indicators that determine whether a software programme, a data repository, an AI model, or a data standard can be considered a digital public good.
-According to the alliance's <Digital Public Goods Standard> (DPGS, Digital Public Goods Alliance, n.d.), a digital public good (1) advances the SDGs, (2) uses an approved open license, (3) has clear ownership, (4) is independent of proprietary components, (5) involves good documentation, (6) allows extraction of data, (7) adheres to privacy laws, (8) is aligned with technical standards and best practices, and (9) does no harm by design.
+According to the UN, digital public goods include open-licensed digital artefacts such as open source software, open data, open artificial intelligence (AI) models, open standards, and open content.
+Additionally, digital public goods must also adhere to further requirements (Pomerantz and Peek, 2016).
+The Digital Public Goods Alliance (Digital Public Goods Alliance n.d.) has defined nine indicators that determine whether a software programme, a data repository, an Al model, or a data standard can be considered a digital public good.
+According to the alliance's Digital Public Goods Standard (DPGS, Digital Public Goods Alliance, n.d.), a digital public good (1) advances the SDGs, (2) uses an approved open license, (3) has clear ownership, (4) is independent of proprietary components, (5) involves good documentation, (6) allows extraction of data,

+(7) adheres to privacy laws, (8) is aligned with technical standards and best practices, and (9) does no harm by design.
 With this definition, digital public goods have potential for sustainable development within the public sector.